-Please see the document Supported IP Cameras for information on camera models that can be added through automatic camera search and IP camera finder.
+Please see the document Supported IP Cameras for information on IP camera models that can be added to the system.

-NOTE: In most analog cameras, dome functionality drivers are installed through separate camera specific installation packages.
-Please see the Installation Guide for further information.
-In most IP dome cameras, however, the dome functionality is installed simultaneously with the camera driver through automatic camera search or IP camera finder.
-Please see Supported IP cameras and Supported Dome Cameras and Plugins for further information.
+NOTE: In most IP dome cameras, the dome functionality is installed simultaneously with the camera driver through automatic camera search or IP camera finder.
+In most analog cameras, dome functionality drivers are installed through separate camera specific installation packages.
+Please see Installation Guide for further information.

-To configure an IP camera manually or through automatic configuration:
+To configure an IP camera through automatic camera search:

-1. Set an IP address or DNS name, user name and password for the cameras in the camera's internal settings.
-See the camera manual for details.
+- 46. Set an IP address or DNS name, user name and password for the cameras in the camera's internal settings.
+See the camera manual for details. - 47.
+On the Video tab, click Add Camera .

-- 3. From the drop-down menu, select Automatic camera search to automatically configure the camera, or the model of the camera or video server to configure it manually.
-Please see the document Supported IP Cameras for information on camera models that can be added through the automatic camera search option. - 4.
-Type the IP address or DNS name of the camera or video server. - 5.
-Type the port number, which is usually 80. - 6.
-Type the user name and password for the camera. - 7.
-Click OK. - 8.
+- 48. Type the IP address or DNS name of the camera or video server. - 49.
+Type the port number, which is usually 80. - 50.
+Type the user name and password for the camera. - 51.
+Click OK. - 52.
 The Settings column shows a link to the camera's internal settings.
 You can click the link to access the settings.